When you’ve got stock in a company, it’s normally a really, really good thing.

 So, if you vested 10,000 shares at $10 each, that’s $100,000 of value you received, which means that money will be taxed like ordinary income, just like your salary and your bonuses.

 And this is really important to keep in mind, because most likely, your company won’t withhold enough to cover the extra amount you’ll owe in taxes.
 (Typically, for example, tech companies sell enough shares to withhold 22% for federal taxes and 10% for state taxes.
-However, a lot of tech company employees are in a higher federal tax bracket than 22%, meaning you’d owe more than what your company set aside… and you’ll have to pay it out of your pocket.)
+However, many tech employees are in a higher federal tax bracket than 22%, meaning you’d owe more than what your company withheld… and you’ll have to pay it out of your pocket.)

 Update: RSU Withholding in 2024

 Many companies have recognized that the standard Federal withholding of 22% is creating a real problem for their employees with RSU.
-You may be able to elect a higher supplemental wage withholding rate to avoid a huge tax bill next April.
+If your company allows it, you may be able to choose a higher supplemental wage withholding rate to avoid a large tax bill next April.

-Consult your advisor.
-We more often than not have our clients elect a higher, voluntary withholding rate on their RSU.
+Speak with your financial advisor… we often recommend our clients elect a higher voluntary withholding rate on their RSUs when possible.

 Future Taxes on Vested RSUs (Why Cost Basis is So Important)

-Now that the vested shares are your property, the cost basis (or market price on the day of vesting) comes into play in figuring out the taxes you’ll owe on them in the future.
+Now that your vested shares officially belong to you, the RSU cost basis (or market price on the day of vesting) determines the taxes you’ll owe on them in the future.

 So, if the price of the shares goes up, the difference between the cost basis and the current increased price will be considered a capital gain, and that’s what you’ll be taxed on when you sell the shares.
 (However, if you hold onto these without selling for more than a year, the gain is taxed at a long-term capital gains rate, which is lower than ordinary income taxes.)

-But, if the price goes down, it’s considered a capital loss (even if you didn’t pay for the shares in the first place).
+But, if the price goes down, you’ll have a capital loss (even if you didn’t pay for the shares in the first place).
 And if you’re registering a capital loss with these shares, they can be used to offset your capital gains in other investments….
 Or reduce your ordinary, taxable income by up to $3,000 per year.

 Do You Ever Need to Adjust Your Cost Basis?